 The Trustees are aware of the requirement to balance current and future needs and always aim to set a balanced budget with annual income balancing annual expenditure.
 The Trustees monitor estimated year-end carry forward figures via the monthly reports from the Finance Director.
 The budget plan identifies how any carry forward will be allocated in the plan for the following academic year, including the identification of any funds earmarked for a specific project or purpose.
-The long-term ambition of completing the second phase of capital works remains - this will replace temporary classrooms.
-In the meantime, the perimeter fencing and gates will be improved.
+Trustees have agreed a phased use of reserves for capital investment, the minimum level of reserves identified by the trustees as being appropriate to be maintained is 12% of turnover.